srikarchamala/PI_Summit_Bootcamp/README.md

 # PI_Summit_2025

+## Case Study: Investigating Increased Critical Potassium Alerts at Clinic3

+The pathology laboratory at a hospital—servicing four offsite ambulatory clinics (Clinic1, Clinic2, Clinic3, and Clinic4)—received a notification from a **Clinic3 clinician** reporting a **notable rise in critical potassium values** over recent weeks.

+To address this concern, the **laboratory leadership** assigned one of their fellows to collaborate with the **Data Analytics Team** to:

+1. **Validate the observation** from Clinic3 and confirm whether there is indeed a rise in critical potassium values.
+2. **Investigate potential causes** behind any confirmed increases in critical value incidents.

+This exercise leverages real-world data analysis methods to validate clinical concerns and identify operational or clinical contributing factors.

 ## Part I – Interactive BI Tool Demonstration with Tableau (Hands-On Session)

 ### 1.1.
 Access the Data File